berny-29/berny-29/README.md

 # 💫 About Me:
-🎓 University of Vienna <br>🌍 Bratislava, Slovakia<br>💬 Ask me about anything
+🎓 University of Vienna <br>🌍 Vienna, Austria<br>💬 Ask me about anything

 ## 🌐 Socials: